gitkraken/vscode-gitlens/CONTRIBUTING.md

 ### Linting

 This project uses [ESLint](https://eslint.org/) for code linting.
-You can run ESLint across the code by calling `npm run lint` from a terminal.
+You can run ESLint across the code by calling `yarn run lint` from a terminal.
 Warnings from ESLint show up in the `Errors and Warnings` quick box and you can navigate to them from inside VS Code.

 To lint the code as you make changes you can install the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension.